MicrosoftDocs/altspace-vr/altspace-vr/getting-started/oculus-installation.md

 ## Oculus Store (from the mobile app)

+To install AltspaceVR from the Oculus Store mobile app:

 1. Open the Oculus app.
 2. [Open AltspaceVR on the Oculus Store](https://www.oculus.com/experiences/quest/2133027990157329/).
 3. Select **Free** to add AltspaceVR to your library.